History & Preservation

 Behind the sculptures atop each doorway is also a monochrome canvas painting depicting an episode from the history of Rome.
 Although their attribution remains uncertain, scholars have suggested that they may have been painted by the Heirs of Paolo Veronese or their workshop as they are very similar to their works on the ceiling of the Anticollegio.

-An extensive diagnostic campaign in 2022 determined that the many decorative elements of the complex ceiling of the Sala delle Quattro Porte and the four monumental four doors are in urgent need of conservation treatment.
+An extensive diagnostic campaign in 2022 determined that the many decorative elements of the complex ceiling of the Sala delle Quattro Porte and the four monumental four doors were in urgent need of conservation treatment.

 Antonio da Ponte (1512 – 1597)